open2b/scriggo-site/site/how-to-use.md

 If the template code assigns a new value to a global variable, the variable in the Go code will also have that value.

-If you don't want this behavior, pass a typed nil pointer to the `Build` function, then pass the initial value of the variable to the `Run` method.
+If you don't want this behavior, pass a typed nil pointer to the `BuildTemplate` function, then pass the initial value of the variable to the `Run` method.
 In this way, each execution of the template will have a different variable:

 ```go
 package main